MatAtBread/nodent/README.md

 	--quiet      	Suppress any errors or warnings
-	--quick      	Don't target a specific execute time, just run each test once --generators 	Performance test syntax transformation, followed by generators --genonly	 	Only run the tests in generator mode --output     	Show the generated ES5 code for Promises --es7        	Show the generated ES5 code for ES7 mode --save       	Save the output (must be used with --out or --es7) --syntax	 	Check the parser/output code before running semantic tests --syntaxonly	Only run syntax tests
+	--quick      	Don't target a specific execute time, just run each test once --generators 	Performance test syntax transformations (the default) and generators as well --genonly	 	Only run the performance tests for generator mode --syntax	 	Check the parser/output code before running semantic tests --syntaxonly	Only run syntax tests
 	--forceStrict	Run the tests with a 'use strict' inserted at the top of every test file

+Note, the following options were removed in v2.5.0.
+Use the [command-line options](#command-line-usage) `--out` and `--use` instead.

+	--output     	Show the generated ES5 code for Promises --es7        	Show the generated ES5 code for ES7 mode --save       	Save the output (must be used with --out or --es7)

 Performance
 -----------